codelucas/flask_reddit/README.md

 `sudo sh run_gunicorn.sh`

-**Note that we have now deployed two servers: `nginx` and `gunicorn`. nginx is our "internet facing" HTTP server on port 80 while gunicorn is our "wsgi server" which is actually serving up our flask python application locally. nginx reads client requests and *decides* which requests to foreward to our gunicorn server.
-For example, nginx serves static content like images while forwarding url routes to the homepage to gunicorn.
+**Note that we have now deployed two servers: `nginx` and `gunicorn`. `nginx` is our *internet facing* HTTP server on port 80 while `gunicorn` is our *wsgi server* which is serving up our flask python application locally. `nginx` reads client requests and *decides* which requests to foreward to our `gunicorn` server.
+For example, `nginx` serves static content like images very well but it forwards url routes to the homepage to gunicorn.**

 For a full list of details, view our configs at `server/nginx.conf` and `server/gunicorn_config.py`.

+*Note, for this build to work there are paths that you must change in the wsgi.py file, the server configs located in server/\* and the run_gunicorn.sh file.*

 *Refer to the flask project configuration options to understand what to put in your own config.py file.*